hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 from some other column on the same line as our sorting column.
 Then, someone simplified but did not realize that instead of sorting they can use aggregation.
 Let's see how this can happen on an example: TODO

-### Database design

-A well-designed can save you a ton of troubles.
-While there are theoretical approaches that will lead you to the most logically consistent structure, you should consider think about the performance you need to.
-What data gets read and written the most, do you prefer to hold historical data or not having to sort to get the most recent snapshot.
-What datatypes you need etc.
-This is a much broader topic, and I hope to cover it in some of the following articles.

 ### Keep your queries simple
 If you can, keep your queries simple.
 You will make it easier for query planners to find and efficient query plan.